Anette Eriksson

 (she/her)

 Hello!
 I'm a Licensed Clinical Social Worker (LCSW) based in New York.
 I received my Masters from Fordham University, and postgraduate training in Rational Emotive Behavioral Therapy (REBT) from the Albert Ellis Institute.
-I have been practicing as a therapist for 8 years.
-I help clients problem solve and reach their goals through emotional change, which is done via cognitive change.
+I have been practicing as a therapist for 10 years.
+I help clients achieve their goals by working towards emotional and behavioral change by examining and challenging irrational and unhelpful beliefs.

 Licensed in